pippinlee/open-journalism-project/security.md

 Github: [github.com/cryptocat/cryptocat](https://github.com/cryptocat/cryptocat)

 Crytocat is browser extension that runs on either Chrome, Firefox, or Safari.
-Cryptocat works off the premise of encrypting all chat before it gets sent to the Cryptochat servers, so only the other people in the chat room with the proper encryption keys can chat with you.
+Cryptocat works off the premise of encrypting all chat before it gets sent to the Cryptocat servers, so only the other people in the chat room with the proper encryption keys can chat with you.

 It's a much easier and friendlier experience than some of security focused communication software, but as they say on their website, it's not 100% bulletproof.
 All software is prone to bugs and holes that can hurt the encryption and make your communication less private.